The

 fictitious village

-of Fieldmoor is where
+of Fieldmoor

 Was it the Vicar.
 Or Brian?
 Or Norman or Fred or Bill.
 Or maybe